 Streets are still hard to capture in color, but they suddenly became less hard with the Classic Chrome film simulation.
 I could even dare to say that street photography should be pursued in color in order to challenge us street photographers.
 It is hard I know, but is definitely not an impossible thing to do.

 I remember that in 2013 I had the opportunity of shooting with a Leica M9, and what blew my mind away was the fact that I never stopped seeing the real life through the viewfinder.
 This might feel obvious to many of you, but for me it was an overwhelming experience.
 Later on I understood better how range-finder cameras worked, and as you all know by now, the X100 system was the first camera system featuring an electronic viewfinder and a range-finder-like system, hence the “hybrid viewfinder” became a category used for describing the X100 cameras from Fuji.
-This was later included in the Fuji’s X-Pro 1 system.
+This was later included in Fuji’s X-Pro 1 system.

 The Fixed Lens Experience

-All my peers where shocked about the existence of such a powerful camera with a fixed 35mm equivalent lens.
+All my peers were shocked about the existence of such a powerful camera with a fixed 35mm equivalent lens.
 I wasn’t shocked at all, I was already used to prime lenses and biomechanical zooming.
-Nevertheless, I still longed the sweet wideness of a 28mm lens I had with my DSLR camera and the 50mm lens which was my first prime ever.
+Nevertheless, I still longed for the sweet wideness of a 28mm lens I had with my DSLR camera and the 50mm lens which was my first prime ever.
 Then I discovered the TCL-100 (a tele conversion lens that makes the fixed lens a 50mm equivalent) and the WCL-100 (a wide conversion lens that makes the fixed a 28mm equivalent), I bought them together without second thoughts.
 Now I had no excuses for completely switching over to the X100T, and I’ve never looked back before.
 The camera has its years now, but it’s still reliable and after recovering information from even ±3 stops exposed shots, I can’t complain.
 By now this camera has become an extension of my body, I know that focal length so well that I can even shoot with my camera at waist level from my back (really).